donnaskiez/ac/README.md

 - tpm spoofer detection
 - pcileech firmware detection
 - testing program to test the features
+- simple user mode logger + usermode logging overhaul
+- some more which i cant think of

 # example

 - I have recorded an example of the program running with CS2.
 Note that vac was obviously disabled. *If you decide to test with a steam game do not forget to launch in insecure mode*
-- Shown are the kernel `VERBOSE` level logs in DebugView along with the usermode application console.
+- Shown are the kernel `VERBOSE` level logs in DebugView along with the usermode application console and some additional performance benchmarking things.
-- You can find the video here
+- (You can find the video here)[https://youtu.be/b3mH7w8pOxs]

 # known issues